MisutaaAsriel/discord-music-bot/README.md

 - 1.0.1: Added the ability to skip songs.
 - 1.0.2: Added the ability to delete files after songs end.
 - 1.0.3: Added new `stop` command, command descriptions; and improved YT-DLP options for greater stability.
+- 1.0.4: Added new bot status messages, combined `disconnect` with `stop`.

 ## <a id="terms"></a>Terms
 This script is for educational purposes only.
 Use it at your own risk.
 The developer is not responsible for any damage caused by the misuse of this script.